jsdealy/latin/miscellae/guideToLatinConversation.md

 I am much obliged to
 you for that.

-I am under great obli-
+I am under great obligations to you.
-gations to you.

 I return you sincere
 thanks.